Nissan Fairlady Z432 (1970)

 For overtaking acceleration, from a speed of 30km/h in third gear, it took 1.9 seconds to reach 40km/h, 4.6 seconds to reach 60km/h, 7.8 seconds to reach 80km/h, 11.0 seconds to reach 100km/h, and 15.2 seconds to reach 120km/h.
 From 40km/h in top gear, it took 2.9 seconds to reach 50km/h, 4.9 seconds to reach 60km/h, 9.2 seconds to reach 80km/h, 14.5 seconds to reach 100km/h, and 19.6 seconds to reach 120km/h.

-Magazine: What about the fuel economy, vibration and noise?
+Magazine: How about the fuel economy?

-Sano: First, the fuel economy at a constant speed was 14km/l at 40km/h, 15.2km/l at 60km/h, 14.4km/l at 80km/h, 12.8km/l at 100km/h, 11.1km/l at 120km/h, and 9.4km/l at 140km/h.
-It’s best around 60km/h, but there’s little drop even on the highway.
+Sano: Constant-speed fuel economy was measured at 14km/l at 40km/h, 15.2km/l at 60km/h, 14.4km/l at 80km/h, 12.8km/l at 100km/h, 11.1km/l at 120km/h, and 9.4km/l at 140km/h.
+The most economical speed is around 60km/h, but even at highway speeds the drop-off isn’t too severe.

 Tateishi: First, in terms of suspension vibration frequency, the vibration frequency is 1.5cps for the sprung mass and 13cps for the unsprung mass.

-Noise level inside the car were 65 hones at 40km/h, 67 hones at 60km/h, 72 hones at 80km/h, 75 hones at 100km/h, 79 hones at 120km/h, 84 hones at 140km/h, and 84 hones at 150km/h.
+Interior noise was 65 phons at 40km/h, 67 phons at 60km/h, 72 phons at 80km/h, 75 phons at 100km/h, 79 phons at 120km/h, 84 phons at 140km/h, and 84 phons at 150km/h.

-Magazine: Although we did not conduct any instrumented handling or stability tests this time, we were told that the car has good stability thanks to the use of a strut-type suspension at the rear.
+Magazine: Although we did not conduct any instrumented handling or stability tests this time, stability is said to be good with the rear strut-type suspension.

 Hirao: I don’t think you can say in general.